topher1kenobe/wp-featured-menus/README.md

 **Tags:** [posts](http://wordpress.org/plugins/tags/posts), [pages](http://wordpress.org/plugins/tags/pages), [menus](http://wordpress.org/plugins/tags/menus), [featured](http://wordpress.org/plugins/tags/featured)
 **Requires at least:** 3.0
 **Tested up to:** 3.9.1
-**Stable tag:** 1.1
+**Stable tag:** 1.2
 **License:** [GPLv2 or later](http://www.gnu.org/licenses/gpl-2.0.html)

 ## Description ##

-Provides a metabox on posts and pages listing existing WordPress Menus.
+This plugin provides a metabox on posts and pages listing existing WordPress Menus.
 The end user is allowed to choose one and make it associated with the post or page via meta data.

+Practically speaking, Featured Menus work exactly like Featured Images.
+The Post or Page and Featured Menu are merely attached, and you must use a template tag or WordPress functions to render the Menu.

+Please see <a href="http://wordpress.org/plugins/wp-featured-menus/other_notes/">Other Notes</a> for examples.

 ## Installation ##